 If we define those as “leaders” in the church by only those executed “ministry” tasks during the service then by early church standards EVERYONE in the Corinthians church were leaders.

 Another example of this paradigm shift in leadership is in regard to those with special ministry giftings.
-What we find is that their purpose isn’t to preside over and be the sole source of ministry during services, or to be the ones where ministry is centralized, but to help assist those in the body to more fully minister to one another.
+What we find is that their purpose is not to preside over and be the sole source of ministry during services, or to be the ones where ministry is centralized, but to help assist those in the body to more fully minister to one another.
 Paul describes Jesus’s purpose of placing those with special giftings in the church, apostles, prophets, evangelists, pastors, teachers, and so on, for enabling the Body, the average believers, to DO The work of the ministry themselves:

 “And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ…” Ephesians 4:11, ESV (emphasis mine)